 Furthermore, the lender or an assigned debt collector can sue you for any unpaid part of the debt, even if they don’t sue the person you cosigned for.
 In a situation that the lender wins the lawsuit, a judgment will be entered against you.
 The peak of it is that if you can’t satisfy the judgment fully, the creditor can file to have your wages garnished until you pay the debt completely.

 What To Do If The Cosigner Stops Paying

 You have very slim chances.
 If your co-signer stops paying, continue the payment.
 This will safeguard your credit score and protect you from a lawsuit.
 Continue this process until he starts the payment.

 Moreover, if the loan is auto or mortgage, you can sell it and pay off the debt.
 Any balance left unpaid will still be paid by you.

 Refinancing and Consolidating

-Based on your co-signer’s credit history, he can refinance or consolidate the loan in his name only.
+Based on your cosigner’s credit history, he can refinance or consolidate the loan in his name only.
 You need to tactically convince him to do this. so that it’s in their name only.
-He may have less chances here due to late payments.
+He may have fewer chances here due to late payments.
 You can refinance or consolidate the loan yourself if that will result in a lower, more affordable monthly payment.
 This may be very hard for you too to decide.

 Worse To Worst, Declare Bankruptcy